docker-mailserver/docker-mailserver/README.md

  - e.g. `homeDirectory=home,qmailUID=uid,qmailGID=gid,mailMessageStore=mail`
  - => Specify the directory to dovecot attribute mapping that fits your directory structure.
- - Note: Necessary attribute if your directory does not use the [Postfix Book Schema](test/docker-openldap/bootstrap/schema/mmc/postfix-book.schema).
+ - Note: This is necessary for directories that do not use the [Postfix Book Schema](test/docker-openldap/bootstrap/schema/mmc/postfix-book.schema).
  - Note: The left-hand value is the directory attribute, the right hand value is the dovecot variable.
  - More details on the [Dovecot Wiki](https://wiki.dovecot.org/AuthDatabase/LDAP/Userdb)